Facebook vs YouTube live streaming: which is best?

 What we like to watch

-Television has trained us to appreciate professionalism when it comes to broadcast events.
-You probably don’t notice the multiple camera angles, pro audio and graphics when you’re watching but you would notice them if the event was shot on an iPhone!
-It’s worth considering this when you are planning your next event – what is your audience watching at the other end and what would they would like to see – seamless content or shaky iPhone?
+When it comes to broadcast events, Television has trained us to appreciate professionally produced content.
+You probably don’t notice the multiple camera angles, pro audio and graphics when you’re watching a game on TV, but would you notice if the event was shot on a single iPhone from the back of the stadium by a bloke who was talking to his mate throughout?
+It’s worth asking yourself this when you are planning your next event – what is your audience watching at the other end and what would they would like to see – seamless, pro content, or shaky iPhone?

 Facebook v YouTube live streaming

-- Mail out links: YouTube Live Stream can be sent as a link over email and doesnt require an account to view – Facebook requires an account to view
+- Email links: YouTube Live Stream can be sent as a link via email and doesnt require a YouTube account to view – Facebook requires an account to view

 - Embed player: YouTube video player can be embedded on any web site and shared on any platform – Facebook only allows viewers to watch on Facebook